 2. Media mode

 Fold your HP Spectre display away from the keyboard and then stand the entire laptop up, using the edge of the keyboard and the top edge of the display as a base.

 While media mode is primarily designed for heavy touch screen use, it also supports a clearer view of streaming media when necessary.
-The screen emphasis in this mode also lends itself to delivering presentations at work or sharing a slideshow with friends.
+The touch screen emphasis in this mode also lends itself to delivering presentations at work or sharing a slideshow with friends.

 Just fold your display and keyboard over one another, and use your HP Spectre like a tablet.
 Like media mode, this is intended more for mixed touch screen interactions with or without your stylus.

 Does it come with a stylus?

 As with other HP Spectre laptops, some models comes with an HP digital pen in dark ash silver for touch screen interactions and is included in the base price.
 To blend in with the deluxe exterior, you can even secure the pen using a simple leather attachment on the right side of the keyboard.

 Does it offer traditional laptop configurations?

 The HP Spectre line is primarily focused on convertible laptops, but if you prefer a traditional laptop configuration, the HP Spectre 13t laptop is a powerful alternative.
 It offers similarly robust hardware features and the touch features of the convertible version.

 To create a genuine HP premium laptop, they took the HP Spectre’s performance potential and coupled it with a truly next-level exterior.